imagej/imagej.github.io/_pages/plugins/mitobo.md

 website: https://mitobo.informatik.uni-halle.de/
 ---

 The Microscope Image Analysis Toolbox MiToBo is a collection of basic and advanced image processing operators and applications mainly dedicated to biological and biomedical image data, however, not restricted to these fields.
-MiToBo is an extension of [ImageJ](/software/imagej), i.e. MiToBo operators are ready to be directly used as plugins in ImageJ.
+MiToBo is an extension of [ImageJ2](/software/imagej2), i.e. MiToBo operators are ready to be directly used as plugins in ImageJ2.

 To make use of MiToBo's functionality it can be enabled by [toggling the MiToBo update site](/update-sites).